gguex/SemSim_AutoCor/README.md

 # SemSim AutoCor
-Semantic Similarities for the computation of textual autocorrelation
+Semantic similarities for the computation of textual autocorrelation

 Useful links :